 The transition from one career to another can be an exciting and empowering experience.
 This transition also happens more often as people are near their fifties and sixties.
 Many workers reach their career peak in their early forties and later decide it’s time for a change.

-Changing careers later in life sounds more like an impossible task than a possibility, but the reality is that it is going to happen to many people.
-Investing in the right knowledge, training, and skill-building can make you a lot smarter in your job search, so learning how to change careers later in life will allow you to find your dream job.
+Remember, the key lies in investing in the right knowledge and training.
+Acquiring new skills can make you more competitive in your job search, so learning how to change careers later in life will enable you to pursue and secure your dream job.

 If you’re considering changing careers, don’t settle for a career change job.
 Instead, look for a job where you can learn new skills and have new colleagues, so you’ll be energized and inspired.
 Keeping inspired in a new environment is a good way to start a new work as positively as possible.